thoughtworks/simplebandit/README.md

 slate = bandit.slate({ rain: 1 }, { slateSize: 3 });
 ```

+When you call `bandit.choose(...)` you generate both an accept training data point for the chosen `actionId`, and rejection training data points for the not-chosen `slateItems`.
+You can set a lower sample weight on the rejected options with e.g. `slateNegativeSampleWeight=0.5`.`

 ### Serializing and storing bandits

 You can easily serialize/deserialize bandits to/from JSON.
 So you can store e.g. a personalized bandit for each user and load them on demand.